narekmanoukian/GameShop_BackEnd/README.md

     GameShop_BackEnd
 ## Description

-      This project was built to help you start express API with a boilerplate which is fully ready for most of the basic back end tasks such as authorization, authentication, email confirmation and CRUD
+      This project was built to help you start express API with a boilerplate which is fully ready for most of the basic back end tasks such as authorization,authentication, email confirmation and CRUD

 ## Features